Need to get more organized with your tasks and time?

 Reaching your goal might cost money.
 It’s definitely going to cost your time and energy.
-Planning your money budget might include classes you want to take, materials you need to buy, or other investments you need to make.
+Planning your money budget might include classes you want to take, the materials you need to buy, or other investments you need to make.

 That part is probably pretty straightforward — figure out what you need, price it out, and see if it’s affordable for you right now.

 The time and energy part can be a little fuzzier, but it’s important to think about.
 How many hours per week is this work going to take you?
 Even if you technically have that time available, how is it going to affect your energy?
 Humans are notoriously bad at estimating these things, so you might use the trick of multiplying your estimate by 1.5 or 2 so that you have extra room in case things change or something comes up.

 Sticking with our grad school example, your money budget will include application fees, testing fees, and any other materials you need to buy.
 Your time and energy budget might be an easy few hours a week at first, just doing research.
 As you narrow down your options and start putting together applications, you’ll need more time and more energy to devote to this project.
 Looking at it this way, it’s easy to see that you probably shouldn’t take on other new or extra projects during that time.

 Trello is my favorite way to organize my work projects, and I also use it for my own personal projects, and I also use Wunderlist for small tasks or projects that just include a couple things I need to do.
 I’m a big fan of spreadsheets, but sometimes I need to get outta there and into a more specific tool.
 Trello has a ton of inspiration boards you can, um, be inspired by.

 Just about any project management software will have basic, incredibly useful features like due dates and reminders, lists and tasks, and collaboration with other users.